-There are some exceptions.
-Any rental payments not included in the initial measurement of the liability (e.g. variable lease payments) SFRS(I) 16.50.c are classified as operating expenses, as well as the expenses relating to short-term and low-value lease contracts for which the Group, as a lessee, makes use of the available exemption in SFRS(I) 16.
+Any rental payments not included in the initial measurement of the liability (e.g. variable lease payments) are classified within SFRS(I) 16.50.c operating activities, as well as the expenses relating to short-term and low-value lease contracts for which the lessee makes use of the available recognition exemption in SFRS(I) 16.